 In a world where companies try to pretend like everything is going right, Elon Musk takes the opposite approach.
 He pretends like everything is going wrong, and he wants to make things less wrong.
 His approach opens the door for failure and welcomes the opportunity for improvement.
 Are you allowing yourself to fail?
 Are you acknowledging your flaws?

 We all want to be like Elon Musk.
 Not all of us want to work 100+ hours a week.
 There is a middle ground somewhere where we can all learn from.
-Find your ‘why’ and let that inspire you.
+Find you are ‘why’ and let that inspire you.
 Don’t rely on motivational words to keep you going, use it as a supplement, not a meal.
-Lastly, when everyone is asking themself what is going well, ask yourself what is going wrong.
+Lastly, when everyone is asking themselves what is going well, ask yourself what is going wrong.